Ultimate Vegan Alcohol Guide

 • Isinglass: This is the most common filter still being used today, made from the dried bladders of various fish, mostly cod and sturgeon.

-• Gelatin: Sadly, this is the same stuff that give conventional marshmallows their bounce and gummies their chewy texture.
+• Gelatin: Sadly, this is the same stuff that gives conventional marshmallows their bounce and gummies their chewy texture.
 Definitely dump this stuff; who would willingly eat the skin, tendons, and bones of pigs and cows?

 • Casein: You might already be familiar with this one since it’s a common cow’s milk protein and found in abundance in most cheeses.
 Beyond basic food application, it’s also used in adhesives, paints, and other industrial products.